Tenant Rights When Moving Out (UK Guide — 2026)

 Document the property on move-out day

 Timestamped photos of every room.
 Close-ups of appliances, bathrooms, floors.
 A slow video walkthrough.
 This is your insurance policy against unfair claims — and it's the single most powerful thing you can do.
+The check-out report is what everything gets measured against — understand how it compares with your check-in in our checkout report vs check-in report guide.

 Return all keys and confirm in writing